-To train ASR, we first train a base SR model using the dataset for CV tasks (e.g., semantic segmentation and object detection), then use the analytics-aware loss function to fine-tune the SR model to improve the DL inference accuracy.
-We use this twostep arrangement instead of training from scratch because of the different nature of SR and DL tasks.
-First, data labeling is prohibitively labor-intensive [37], thus Cityscapes dataset only labels 1 out of 30 frames.
-Analytics-aware training requires data annotation for DL tasks, while the base SR training can use much more unlabeled frames besides the training dataset.
+To train ASR, we first train a base SR model using the dataset for CV tasks (e.g., semantic segmentation and object detection), then use the analytics-aware loss function to finetune the SR model to improve the DL inference accuracy.
+We use this two-step arrangement instead of training from scratch because of the different nature of SR and DL tasks.
+First, data labeling is prohibitively labor-intensive [42], thus Cityscapes dataset only labels 1 out of 30 frames.
+Analyticsaware training requires data annotation for DL tasks, while the base SR training can use much more unlabeled frames besides the training dataset.
 Second, it allows us to apply different training techniques.
-For example, SR and DL tasks both use randomly cropping as data augmentation for generalization [38].
-We can use small patches (64×64) for the base SR training to reconstruct small details, and large patches (720×720) for analytics-aware fine-tuning to identify regions of any scale to improve the training quality.
+For example, SR and DL tasks both use randomly cropping as data augmentation for generalization [43].
+We can use small patches $(64 \times 64)$ for the base SR training to reconstruct small details, and large patches (720×720) for analytics-aware fine-tuning to identify regions of any scale to improve the training quality.

 The key design of ASR is the analytics-aware loss function that maximizes tail accuracy.
-Equation 1 illustrates its general idea. $l_s$ denotes the structural similarity loss, which measures the frame reconstruction quality and stabilizes loss convergence.
-NAS [25] only uses $l_s$ to train the standard SR. $l_a$ denotes the task analytics loss, which measures the accuracy of DL inference tasks. hr and lr are the original high-resolution and downsampled low-resolution frames from the same datasets for training video analytics tasks. asr\model is the ASR model to train. inf\model denotes the video analytics model, which is pre-trained on high-resolution datasets for CV tasks.
-Runespoor does not require any customization on inf\model for generality in real-world deployment.
+Equation 1 illustrates its general idea. $l_s$ denotes the structural similarity loss function, which measures the frame reconstruction quality and stabilizes loss convergence.
+NAS [28] only uses $l_s$ to train the standard SR. $l_a$ denotes the task analytics loss, which measures the accuracy of DL inference tasks. hr and lr are the original highresolution and downsampled low-resolution frames from the same datasets for training video analytics tasks. asr\model is the ASR model to train. inf\model denotes the video analytics model, which is pre-trained on high-resolution datasets for CV tasks.
+Runespoor uses SR as a pluggable module in the application workflow and does not require any customization on inf\model for generality in the realworld deployment.
 We compute gradients of the loss function on both asr\model and inf\model whose parameters are frozen. $\alpha$ and $\beta$ are weight parameters.
 Through experiments, we recommend a larger $\alpha$ for robust convergence.
 In this way, we utilize the powerful inf\model architecture to make asr\model analytics-aware.